His Contract Is Still In Effect, But Hammond Schools Superintendent Wants $20,000 Raise Right Now

 HAMMOND, Ind.
 (CBS) — In the middle of the pandemic, the head of the Hammond, Indiana schools says he wants more money.

 And he does not want it at the end of his three-year contract.
 School City of Hammond Supt.
-Scott Miller wants a $20,000 raise now, and he is going to make his case to the school board on Monday night.
+Scott Miller wants a $20,000 raise now, and he is making his case to the school board on Monday night.

 As CBS 2’s Tim McNicholas reported, Miller is also going to face pushback from the community.